 There is one named Tax Statement and one named Tax Summary

 – Tax Statement – this shows the taxable amounts of your distributions and the appropriate labels for these amounts to be included on the Australian tax return for individuals.
-Australian resident individuals should use this statement together with the 2011 Tax Return Guide to complete their 2011 Tax Return.
+Australian resident individuals should use this statement together with the 2012 Tax Return Guide to complete their 2013 Tax Return

 – Tax Summary – This is a summary of the Australian taxation consequences of the distributions you received.

-The Westfield Group’s distribution for the 6 months to June 2011 will be paid on 31 August 2011.
+The Westfield Group’s distribution for the 6 months to June 2012 will be paid on 31 August 2012.
+This distribution

-This distribution (an interim distribution for the calendar year to 31 December 2011) should be included in
+(an interim distribution for the calendar year to 31 December 2012) should be included in your 2013 Tax Return.

 – the year end of Westfield Trust and Westfield America Trust for taxation purposes